 |

-Over the past decade, the shares between the sexes remained the same having Malta males occupying a share of 76% of total registered jobseekers and females having a share of 24%; whilst those in Gozo occupy a share of 66% and 34% respectively.
-The percentage share of total unemployment in Malta and Gozo for 2021 is 75% and 25 % respectively.
-However, both islands have registered a significant drop-in unemployment rate over the period under review. |
+Over the past decade, the shares between the sexes remained the same having Malta males occupying a share of 64% of total registered jobseekers and females having a share of 26%; whilst those in Gozo occupy a share of 7% and 4% respectively.
+The percentage share of total unemployment in Malta and Gozo for 2024 is 94.5% and 5.5 % respectively.
+However, both islands have registered a significant drop-in unemployment. |

 |